brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 ## Before Use
 1. Check that your material is on the approved materials list (we recommend up to 8mm thick acrylic, plywood or MDF only).
 2. Focus the machine by moving the laser head over your material and pressing the "focus" button in Lightburn.
 3. Import your job into lightburn and place it on your material.
-Check the correct profile has been selected for your material.
+Enter the correct settings for your material based on our sample cards.
-4. Start the job and watch until it is finished.
+4. Start the job and watch the machine until it is finished.

 ## During Use
 1. Watch the machine **at all times** while it is running.
-2. Do not look away from the machine or leave the machine unattended.
-Doing so will result in immediate termination of your membership for breaching our [safety policy](/policies/safety).
+2. Do not look away from the machine for a moment, or leave the machine unattended.
+Doing so will result in immediate termination of your job and a warning for breaching our [safety policy](/policies/safety).
 3. Immediately press the red "e-stop" button if you think there is a problem with the machine.
-It's always better to spoil a $20 piece of acrylic than an expensive machine.
-If a fire does not subside after stopping the machine, immediately grab a **CO2** fire extinguisher *then* open the machine.
+It's always better to spoil a $20 piece of acrylic than a multi-thousand dollar machine.
+If a fire does not subside after stopping the machine, immediately grab a **CO2** fire extinguisher *then* open the machine to put it out.

 ## After Use
 1. Clean every horizontal surface with the provided cleaning wipes.
-2. Dispose of all offcuts into the bin or offcut box and tidy up the area.
+2. Dispose of all offcuts into the bin and tidy up the area.
 3. Swipe off, and turn off the machine.

 # Offcuts and Scraps
 We have an offcuts box right next to the laser cutter.
 You are welcome to use any offcuts or scrap pieces of material from this bin for free.
-You are encouraged to leave any offcuts from your projects in this bin.
-However, you should break off any thin pieces and you should check that it's larger than the offcut size checker.
+You are also encouraged to leave any offcuts from your projects in this bin (ie give some/take some).
+However, you should break off any thin pieces and you should check that there is at least 10cmx10cm of usable material left.

 # Approved Materials
 Some materials are dangerous to cut or engrave and can damage the machine or even worse, release poisonous fumes.
 We operate a very strict list of approved materials.
 If you use a material not on this list (without prior approval from staff), we will likely terminate your membership for breaching our safety policy.